 ''' This RNS example demonstrates a simple client/server echo utility.
-A client can send an echo request to the # server, and the server will respond by proving receipt # of the packet. import argparse import RNS Let's define an app name.
+A client can send an echo request to the # server, and the server will respond by proving receipt # of the packet. import os import argparse import RNS Let's define an app name.
 We'll use this for all destinations we create.
-Since this echo example is part of a range of example utilities, we'll put them all within the app namespace "example_utilities" APP_NAME = "example_utilities" This initialisation is executed when the users chooses '''
+Since this echo example is part of a range of example utilities, we'll put them all within the app namespace "example_utilities" APP_NAME = "example_utilities" '''